Skip to content

 How hard is Blackcraig Hill?

-Blackcraig Hill is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 574m of ascent and takes most walkers 3-6 hours.
-Terrain: Quad tracks on the lower shoulder give way to tussock grass and squelchy peat above 500m.
+We grade Blackcraig Hill at 3/5, which puts it in moderately challenging territory.
+The usual route is around 13km with 574m of climbing; allow 3-6 hours.
+Underfoot: Quad tracks on the lower shoulder give way to tussock grass and squelchy peat above 500m.

 Where do I park for Blackcraig Hill?